Caitingg/FOPAssignment_PriceTracker/README.md

 # FOPAssignment_PriceTracker
-This is the assignment topic of Fundamentals of Programming (FOP)
+This is the assignment project of Fundamentals of Programming (FOP) Session 2023/24 in University of Malaya.
+You should use javaswing and better to use intelij in order to open the project ><